-- a) An application for a section 257 certificate must be made in writing to WCAT and copied to the other named parties.
-WCAT will not consider a section 257 application without a written request. - b) The application must be accompanied by a copy of the Notice of Civil Claim/Notice of Claim (and any other pleadings) filed in the legal action. - c) The applicant must identify the persons for whom section 257 determinations are sought. - d) The application must specify the determinations requested.
+- a) An application for a section 257 certificate Certification to Court must be made in writing to WCAT and copied to the other named parties.
+WCAT will not consider a section 257 Certification to Court application without a written request. - b) The application must be accompanied by a copy of the Notice of Civil Claim/Notice of Claim (and any other pleadings) filed in the legal action. - c) The applicant must identify the persons for whom section 257311 determinations are sought. - d) The application must specify the determinations requested.